robinyUArizona/AML-Fraud-Detection/README.md

 # Anti Money Laundering (AML) Fraud Detection

 ## Project Overview
-The AML Fraud Detection project aims to build a machine learning system to identify potentially fraudulent transactions.
-Money laundering is a multi-billion dollar issue.
-This project is crucial for financial institutions to enhance their Anti-Money Laundering (AML) systems because most automated algorithms have a high false positive rate: legitimate transactions incorrectly flagged as laundering.
+The AML Fraud Detection project focuses on developing a machine learning system to identify potentially fraudulent transactions, addressing the critical challenge of money laundering, a multi-billion dollar problem.
+This project is essential for financial institutions aiming to improve their Anti-Money Laundering (AML) systems.
+Traditional automated algorithms have a high false positive rate: legitimate transactions incorrectly flagged as laundering.
 The converse is also a major problem -- false negatives, i.e. undetected laundering transactions.
+The project seeks to reduce both of these issues, enhancing the accuracy and effectiveness of AML systems.

 ### Solution Approach
 Machine Learning: ML Classification Algorithms